History of the Derwent Walk

 Nine Arches Viaduct

-The Nine Arches Viaduct was one of the major engineering feats of the railway.
-It is five hundred feet long and was built because the Earl of Strathmore would not allow the railway to pass through the Gibside Estate.
+The Nine Arches Viaduct is 150m long, and was built because the Earl of Strathmore would not allow the railway to pass through the Gibside Estate.